WenTXuL/MultiUnet/readme.md

 #### Testing
-1. Change the database path in config.py.
+1. Change the database path in config.py (Database_config).
 Set the contained modalities for each database.
 Set the val_size of the test database.
 (This is only for testing, this allowed you to use part of the images for testing, We sorted the images with the file name and used the last n images for testing. n is the val_size.)
 2. Change the setting in the Test_config Class of the config.py.
 (If you use a new database,  the allocated channel indexes need to be added to "model_channel_map" as explained in the code.)
 3. Run the test_master.py file with the command line